ssd-tutorials/jquery-flashing-text/README.md

-# jquery-flashing-text
+# Flashing text with jQuery
-Exercise files for the course Flashing text with jQuery
+Exercise files for the course **Flashing text with jQuery**